alanpich/tvImagePlus/docs/usage.md

 Images can be constrained to a minimal height and/or width with **Target height** and **Target width**.
-If both values are set, the target aspect ratio of the output image is calculated with this values.
+If both values are set, the target aspect ratio of the output image is calculated with these values.
 Both fields have to be filled with an integer value.

 #### Target Aspect Ratio